tailless/webvr/README.md

 ### Establish secure connection - serve over HTTPS (optional):

-This step is optional, but you will get a warning in Chrome later on if running over an insecure connection.
+This step is optional, but you will get a warning in Chrome later on if accessing the WebVR API over an insecure connection.

 - create the cert-key pair files, valid for roughly 10 years